antonnazarov/apricot/apricot-docs/readthedocs/source/0040-projects-and-snapshots.rst

 Create a new Project
 ********************

-By default, on the first run of the application, "Apricot DB"  contains a default Project, which contains one Snapshot and no Entities or Relationships.
+By default, on the first run of the application, "Apricot DB" already contains a default Project, which contains one Snapshot with no Entities or Relationships in it.

 It is recommended to create a dedicated Project for each database domain (or physical database) in your information system.

 The Project should contain at least one Snapshot.
 A Snapshot represents one condition of the domain: current, historical or planned for implementation/modification.
-The Snapshots of one Project can be compared between each other, using the function "Compare".
+The Snapshots in one Project can be compared between each other, using the function "Compare".
 This in turn, allows to analyse the changes made in the domain.
-Another example of use of the multiple Snapshots is when the testing environment contains multiple testing environment.
-It is sometimes useful to have individual
-Snapshot for each testing environment, to be able co compare them.
+The Snapshots have been useful when the environment contains multiple testing databases: each testing environment can be represented by individual Snapshot.
+This allows to operatively compare the structures of the testing environments.

 Use Case: Automate Generation of the Structure Change Script
 ************************************************************